 Are you willing to perform a ceremony at an outdoor or secular site?

 Yes, this is where I most often conduct ceremonies.
 The site usually holds meaning to or is sacred for the family.
-This might mean a more upscale resort like Hacienda del Sol or a naturally scenic place like San Rafael Valley.
+This might mean a more upscale resort or a naturally scenic place with wide open sky and vistas.

 What faiths do you serve?